odubno/gauss-naive-bayes/README.md

 * This is the updated belief given the new data.

 **Class Prior Probability:**
-* This is our Prior Belief.
-The probability of the class before updating our belief.
+* This is the Prior Belief; the probability of the class before updating the belief.

 **Likelihood:**
 * Likelihood is calculated by taking the product of all [Normal Probability Density Functions](#normal-pdf).
-The Normal PDF is calculated use the Gaussian Distribution.
+The Normal PDF is calculated using the Gaussian Distribution.
 Hence, the name Gauss Naive Bayes.
-* We will use the Normal PDF to calculate the Normal Probability for each feature given the class.
+* We will use the Normal PDF to calculate the Normal Probability value for each feature given the class.
-Likelihood is the product of all Normal PDFs.
+* Likelihood is the product of all Normal PDFs.
-* There's an important distinction to make between Likelihood and Probability.
+* There's an important distinction to keep in mind between Likelihood and Probability.
-Normal Probability is calculated for each feature given the class and is always between 0 and 1.
+  - Normal Probability is calculated for each feature given the class and is always between 0 and 1.
-Likelihood is the product of all Normal Probabilites.
+  - Likelihood is the product of all Normal Probability values.
-The number of features is infinite and limited to our imagination.
+  - The number of features is infinite and limited to our imagination.
-Hence, the product of all Normal Probabilities is not the probability but the Likelihood, because there will always be features that are not accounted for.
+  - The product of all Normal Probabilities is not the probability but the Likelihood, because there will always be features that are not accounted for.

 **Predictor Prior Probability:**
 * Predictor Prior Probability is the same as Marginal Probability.